 I’d like to ask a question: When was the last time you gave yourself a breast exam?
 Or had a mammogram?
 41,070 people are estimated to die from breast cancer this year.
 41,070 people and all of those who care for them and love them will go through the struggle of watching someone they love fade slowly out of this world like I once did at the age of 10.

 41,070 people are estimated to die from breast cancer this year.

-So while I love what this ribbon has done for creating awareness around a disease that touches far too many people in our society, this pink ribbon is useless if people don't view it as a reminder to be proactive with their own health.
+So while I love what this ribbon has done for creating awareness around a disease that touches far too many people in our society, this pink ribbon isn't enough if people don't view it as a reminder to be proactive with their own health.
 The pink ribbon makes an ugly disease more easily digestible for a society that doesn’t want to see the horrors of cancer.
 But a pink ribbon won’t schedule your yearly mammograms for you.
-A pink ribbon won’t give you a monthly self breast exam.
+A pink ribbon won’t give you a monthly self-breast exam.
 A pink ribbon won’t force you to have conversations with your children about hereditary risk and genetic predisposition.

 I’m going somewhere with all this, I promise.